cklutz/ConcurrentDictionaryTests/ConcurrentDictionaryTests/Article.md

 }
 ```

-In contrast to the immutable variant, it changes its internal state, namely the value held by the current
+When calling the `Add()` method, this one changes its internal state, namely the value held by the current
-instance, when performing the `Add()` method, instead of returning a new instance that represents the
+instance and then returns the current instance, in contrast to the immutable variant that returns a new instance that holds the new value.
-new value.

 ## No special treatment